-The government has offered duty free concession to import of raw materials, machinery and equipment used for processing and manufacturing of Footwear Sector.
+The government has of fered duty free concession to import of raw materials used for processing and manufacturing of Footwear Sector.
 To address the scarcity of leather government has imposed an export cess on raw hides & skins.

 11.AVAILABILITY OF TECHNOLOGY & SKILLED LABOUR